 THE THEATRE IN THE WOODS

-A new opera house for the UK is something to sing about.
+The UK’s first new opera house in the 21st century is something to sing about.

 A £10m Appeal is underway.